The University is legally required to verify certain personal details for students.

 After you have submitted your application we will attempt to match your name, date of birth and citizenship or residency against the National Student Index (NSI) using your National Student Number (NSN).

-If you do not have an NSN, or we are unable to match your details, you may be asked to provide witnessed documents so that your application can be finalised.
-This information is outlined in the headings below.
+If you do not have an NSN, or we are unable to match your details, you may be asked to provide physical witnessed documents to verify your name, date of birth, and citizenship or residency status.

-Evidence of legal name and date of birth
+Evidence of legal name, date of birth and citizenship

-- your birth certificate (if you were born in New Zealand or Australia) or
+- your birth certificate (if born in New Zealand or Australia)

-- the page of your passport showing your name and other personal details or
+- the page of your passport showing your name and other details

 - your citizenship certificate